Survivor Series (1992)

-The 1992 Survivor Series was the sixth annual Survivor Series professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on November 25, 1992, at the Richfield Coliseum in Richfield Township, Ohio, which was the third time a Survivor Series was held there after the 1987 and 1988 events.
-It was the first Survivor Series to have only one match with the namesake elimination tag team match while the remaining matches were one-on-one and standard tag team matches.
+The 1992 Survivor Series was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the sixth annual Survivor Series and took place on Thanksgiving Eve in the United States on Wednesday, November 25, 1992, at the Richfield Coliseum in Richfield Township, Ohio, which was the third time a Survivor Series was held there after the 1987 and 1988 events.
+The event was highlighted by the titular Survivor Series match, a tag team elimination match that typically pits teams of four or five wrestlers against each other.

 In the final match on the card, Bret Hart retained his WWF Championship against Shawn Michaels.
-The card also included a highly promoted match in which the team of Randy Savage and Mr. Perfect defeated the team of Ric Flair and Razor Ramon by disqualification; The Ultimate Warrior was advertised for the show but left the company and was replaced by Perfect.
+The card also included a highly promoted match in which the team of Randy Savage and Mr. Perfect defeated the team of Ric Flair and Razor Ramon by disqualification; Ultimate Warrior was advertised for the show but left the company and was replaced by Perfect.
 Also featured were two speciality matches: The Undertaker won a coffin match against Kamala, and The Big Boss Man defeated Nailz in a nightstick on a pole match.
+Unlike the prior five events, in which the card was entirely or almost entirely Survivor Series matches, only one Survivor Series match was held at the 1992 event where The Natural Disasters (Earthquake and Typhoon) and The Nasty Boys (Jerry Sags and Brian Knobbs) defeated Money Inc. (Ted DiBiase and Irwin R. Schyster) and The Beverly Brothers (Beau and Blake).

 Some of the matches were changed after they were first announced, as several wrestlers left the WWF shortly before the event.
-The WWF Championship match and the main event tag team match won by Savage and Perfect, garnered praise.
+The WWF Championship match and the main event tag team match won by Savage and Perfect both garnered praise.

 Production

 Background

-Survivor Series is an annual gimmick pay-per-view (PPV), produced every November by the World Wrestling Federation (WWF, now WWE) since 1987.
-In what has become the second longest running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, which were dubbed the "Big Four".
+Survivor Series is an annual professional wrestling pay-per-view (PPV) event, produced every November by the World Wrestling Federation (WWF, now WWE) since 1987, held around Thanksgiving in the United States.
+In what has become the second longest running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, referred to as the "Big Four".
 The event is traditionally characterized by having Survivor Series matches, which are tag team elimination matches that typically pits teams of four or five wrestlers against each other.
-The 1992 event was the sixth event in the Survivor Series chronology and was the first in which the card was not dominated by Survivor Series matches; only one such match was scheduled to occur at the 1992 event.
-The event was scheduled to be held on November 25, 1992, at the Richfield Coliseum in Richfield Township, Ohio.
+The was the first event in which the card was not dominated by Survivor Series matches; only one such match was scheduled to occur at the 1992 event.
+Like the prior year, the sixth Survivor Series was scheduled to be held on Thanksgiving Eve on Wednesday, November 25, 1992, at the Richfield Coliseum in Richfield Township, Ohio.
+It was the third Survivor Series at the venue, after the 1987 and 1988 events.